bwswedberg/map-tile-adapter/README.md

 - [A stackoverflow deep dive on reprojecting map tiles in d3 (Andrew Reid)](https://stackoverflow.com/a/56642588)

 ## Development
-1. Tag
-  - Update the `CHANGELOG.md` with new version.
+1. Update the `CHANGELOG.md` with new version and commit the change.
-  - Run `npm version patch` or somethign similar or tag manually
+1. Run `npm version patch` or somethign similar or tag manually
-  - Push tag to remote `git push --tags`
+1. Push tag to remote `git push --tags`
 1. Verify build passes (TODO: pushed tags should do this in github actions)
 1. Publish `npm publish`